Certification & Credentialing

 one-time · includes full curriculum

 The entry credential.
-Administer the PMM-DAT, conduct onboarding sessions, and deliver BTE Framework and core quadrant tools.
+Administer the assessment, conduct onboarding sessions, and deliver the foundational framework and core tools.
 The $199 fee covers the full 7-module curriculum plus the L1 credential assessments — no separate learning purchase.

 L2